hairyf/overlastic/docs/index.md

 features:
   - title: Based on Hooks
     details: It has good expansibility, allowing you to use it without any constraints.
+  - title: Based on Frameworks
+    details: Used in different frameworks, including React, Vue, Vanilla, Svelte
   - title: Simple API
     details: Lets you create powerful overlays with minimal effort.
   - title: Type Strong